DeepWoods/nxfilter-pfsense/README.md

 Challenges
 ----------

 Because the NxFilter software is proprietary, it cannot be built from source and cannot be included directly in a package.
-To work around this, we can download the NxFilter software directly from NxFilter during the installation script process.
+To work around this, we can download the NxFilter software directly from the NxFilter homepage during the installation script process.

 Licensing
 ---------